justinjest/python-essentials/assignments/01IntroToPython.md

 **Help is Available**

-We have covered quite a bit, and it's probably all new to you.
-If you get stuck, a sample of a completed assignment1.py is provided in the examples folder.
-Don't copy/paste.
-Just look at the example to get yourself past your stumbling block.
+We have covered quite a bit.
+If you get stuck, 1:1 mentors are available to answer your questions.
+Appointments are available in the [1:1 Mentor Table](https://airtable.com/appoSRJMlXH9KvE6w/shrQinGb1phZYwdiL)

 ---